 Once we reached the top, the weather seemed to clear up in just enough time for us to get a glimpse of the view we came all this way for: Kathmandu Valley.
 You could see for miles, even on a cloudy day.
 The air at this altitude was fresh & crisp although still warm which made for perfect conditions in my book.

-Most of us could easily feel the elevation as Shivapuri Peak sat at 8,963 feet.
+Most of us could easily feel the elevation as the peak of the Shivapuri National Park hiking trail sat at 8,963 feet.
 Although my time hiking in Aspen had prepared me for the hike as well as my recent trip to the base camp of Mt.
 Everest, it took a noticeable amount of extra effort to breathe since I had been hiking nearly the whole day.

 I think what I remember most vividly was the adorable little girl who just kept standing there eating her candy and giggling as we sat there sipping our fresh black tea.